fbgallet/roam-extension-speech-to-roam/README.md

 ### 🆕 New in v.9:

-- hierarchy in AI responses is much better reproduced in the hierarchy of the created blocks, as one might expect from an outliner.
+- Hierarchy in AI responses is much better reproduced in the hierarchy of the created blocks, as one might expect from an outliner.
 - Groq API support (providing the powerful 'whisper-large-v3' model for audio transcription)
-- fixed the issue preventing GPT-4o & GPT-4o-mini to work on Sarafi browser.
+- Fixed the issue preventing GPT-4o & GPT-4o-mini to work on Sarafi browser.
+- Faster and streamed Claude responses

 ### 🆕 New in v.8:

 - GPT-4o-mini (3x cheaper) replace by default GPT-3.5
-- easily chat with your AI assistant with the button on the right of your prompt to continue a conversation
+- Easily chat with your AI assistant with the button on the right of your prompt to continue a conversation

 (See changelog [here](https://github.com/fbgallet/roam-extension-speech-to-roam/blob/main/CHANGELOG.md))